nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Details of the candidate being viewed will be displayed in the display panel.

 Examples:
-* `view n/Alex Yeoh j/Software Engineer` displays the details of candidate Alex Yeoh in the display panel.
+* `view n/Alex Yeoh j/Software Engineer` displays the details of candidate Alex Yeoh in the display panel, as shown below:

 ![display-panel](images/Display-Panel.png)
 <br><br>